Tabrnicus/Switch-CFW-Guide/docs/index.md

 Note that this guide assumes you have a setup similar to the one produced by following this [rentry guide](https://rentry.org/SwitchHackingIsEasy).

+With these additional modifications:

+- Auto Boot is enabled
+- `reboot_payload.bin` is replaced with a copy of the Hekate bootloader binary.

 ## Using This Guide

 Use the navigation (sidebar or hamburger menu) to explore the various topics.
 A good place to start is the [definitions section](guide/definitions.md), then [the one-pager](guide/one-pager.md).